FaVIQ: FAct Verification from Information-seeking Questions: Related Work

-In this paper, we construct a fact verification dataset by leveraging question answering (QA) data, which in turn was collected from untrained crowdworkers.
-Our data consists of claims that have significantly less lexical bias compared to other crowdsouced claims (Figure~\ref{fig:lmi_dist}), contain realistic misinformation that people are likely to be confused about (Table~\ref{tab:data-analysis-summary}), and are challenging to current \sota\ models (Section~\ref{subsec:baseline-exp}).
+We construct a fact verification dataset from highly ambiguous information-seeking questions.
+Our claims have significantly less lexical bias than other crowdsourced ones (Figure~\ref{fig:lmi_dist}), contain realistic misinformation that people are likely to be confused about (Table~\ref{tab:data-analysis-summary}), and are challenging to current \sota\ models (Section~\ref{subsec:baseline-exp}).
 Moreover, training a model on our data improves professional fact checking (Section~\ref{sec:exp-real}).